mbtproject/mbt/README.md

 ```

-> Currently, all `mbt` commands interrogates the git repository for
-> source files required by the operation.
-Therefore, side effects of
-> un-committed changes will not be visible.

 ## Dependencies
 ### Module Dependencies
 Sometimes a change to a module could require the build of the modules that